jasongoodwin/elixirQuickstart/README.md

 # elixir-fasttrack
-Best way to get up and running is to write shit down.
 This is a tradition for me with new languages.
 Take a book, jot it down, reference it because I know what's here.

 # iex
 The REPL!
 Like basically every other language that matters, you have a REPL for interacting with the language.